oconnor663/applied_crypto_2021_fall/sha256/readme.md

 together, exactly one block.
 Clear so far?

 Now put your attacker hat back on.
 You're going to pretend that those padding bytes are actually the start of your chosen suffix.
-Then you're going to any number of additional suffix bytes of your choosing.
+Then you're going to add any number of additional suffix bytes of your choosing.
 The resulting "synthetic" input, which you're ultimately going to compute the hash of, will be equivalent to my original, plus my padding, plus the rest of your chosen suffix.
 Let's say my original input was fifty-five `0xaa` bytes, and you chose three `0xff` bytes for your suffix.
 In that case the synthetic message, represented here as a hex-encoded string that I've split over a few lines, would be:

 ```
 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa    <-- the first 32-byte half of the first block